ad-freiburg/pdfact/README.md

 #### Example

-If you wish to extract the words and text lines from a PDF file "foo.pdf", to have the result in an XML file and to create a visualization of the extracted features (a pdf where the extracted words and text lines are higlighted in different colors), use this command:
+If you wish to extract the words of the body text from a PDF file "foo.pdf", to have the result in XML format and to create a visualization of the extracted words to foo-visualized.pdf, use this command:

-    java -jar target/pdf-cli-*-jar-with-dependencies.jar --feature words --feature lines --format xml --visualize foo.pdf
+    ./pdfact --unit words --format xml --role body --visualize ./foo-visualized.pdf foo.pdf

 ... to be continued ...